angie0120/aws-automated-access-review/README.md

 - Structured evidence of control performance
 - AI-generated summaries mapped to frameworks like NIST CSF, SOC 2, and ISO 27001
 - Executive-ready risk narratives for audit reporting and board communication

+> ### Why this matters:
+> Most access review processes are manual and error-prone.
+This project demonstrates how GRC engineers can use automation and AI to continuously validate access controls and generate audit-ready evidence.

 ---